Manipur MLA boycotted over roadwork disruption in Imphal East

-Imphal: The Top Dusara Gram Panchayet under Porompat sub-division in Imphal East district of Manipur has announced a social boycott of Keshetrigao Assembly Constituency MLA Sheikh Noorul Hassan.
+Imphal: The Top Dusara Gram panchayat under Porompat sub-division in Imphal East district of Manipur has announced a social boycott of Keshetrigao Assembly Constituency MLA Sheikh Noorul Hassan.

-The decision was made following the MLA’s alleged interference in ongoing road construction and repair works within the Panchayet’s jurisdiction.
+The decision was made following the MLA’s alleged interference in ongoing road construction and repair works within the panchayat’s jurisdiction.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The resolution was passed during a joint meeting held on Saturday, which was attended by local clubs and members of the Gram Panchayet.
+The resolution was passed during a joint meeting held on Saturday, which was attended by local clubs and members of the Gram panchayat.

-Speaking to the media, Chanam (Ongbi) Kunjalata, Secretary of the Top Awang Leikai Mahila Mandal, stated that MLA Sheikh Noorul Hassan has been socially boycotted from participating in any social activities within the Panchayet area.
+Speaking to the media, Chanam (Ongbi) Kunjalata, Secretary of the Top Awang Leikai Mahila Mandal, stated that MLA Sheikh Noorul Hassan has been socially boycotted from participating in any social activities within the panchayat area.

 According to local leaders, the MLA directed Keystone Infra Pvt.
 Ltd.—a reputed road construction company operating in Manipur—to halt ongoing repair and construction work.